RAK7391 WisGate Connect Datasheet

 DSI Display Connectors (22 Pin 0.5 mm Pitch Cable)

-DSI 4 channel interface is brought out to separate 22-way 0.5 mm pitch connectors.
-This connector is the same as on the existing CMIO board, but it is different from the Raspberry Pi 4, Model B. If you want to use a Raspberry Pi 4, Model B display, you will need to purchase an adapter board.
+The DSI 4-channel interface is routed to separate 22-way 0.5 mm pitch connectors, identical to those on the CMIO board but different from the Raspberry Pi 4 Model B. To use a Raspberry Pi 4 Model B display, an adapter board will be required.

 Dual CSI-2 Display Connectors (22 Pin 0.5 mm Pitch Cable)

-Both CSI-2 interfaces (2-channel and 4-channel) are brought out to separate 22-way 0.5 mm pitch connectors.
-These connectors are the same as on the existing CMIO board, but they are different from the Raspberry Pi 4, Model B. If you want to use a Raspberry Pi 4, Model B camera, you will need to purchase an adapter board.
+Both CSI-2 interfaces (2-channel and 4-channel) are routed to separate 22-way 0.5 mm pitch connectors.
+These connectors are the same as those on the CMIO board but differ from the Raspberry Pi 4 Model B. To use a Raspberry Pi 4 Model B camera, an adapter board is required.

 Raspberry Pi HAT Connector